-What makes me qualified to give anyone financial advice?
+What makes me a qualified Money Coach?
 My last name is not Gates, Buffett, Bezos, or Zuckerberg.
 I’m not even a 1-percenter.

 You are right.
 I am not an expert in all things finance.
 I am not a billionaire.
-But, I have a system that has worked so well for me that I wanted to share it.
+But, I have a system that has worked well for me.
+And, I want to share it.

 I don’t claim to have internalized that work ethic.
 But, I do think that my work ethic was heavily influenced by growing up on a ranch.
 I start my days early.
 I feel like I cannot put off things to tomorrow if I can get them done today.
 I feel like I need to accomplish something every single day.
 And, when I notice that things are starting to get difficult, I put my back into it.